stronnag/mwptools/docs/manual/docs/inav-4.0-multi-missions.md

 ## FC Limits

-inav 4.0 limits the total number of waypoints to 120 and the number of mission segments within a multi-mission scenario to 9.
+INAV 4.0 limits the total number of waypoints to 120 and the number of mission segments within a multi-mission scenario to 9.

 **mwp** will allow the user to exceed these limits while creating / editing multi-mission scenarios, but enforces the limits for upload.
 So it would be possible to open / append files containing a total of (for example) 11 mission segments and 150 WPs.
 It would be necessary to reduce the mission set to the FC limits before it could be uploaded.